With OverDrive for Android, you can find and borrow eBooks, audiobooks, and streaming video from your library's digital collection.

 - Kindle tablets (Fire, Fire HD, and Fire HDX)

-Option 1: Install OverDrive's app from Google Play Store, the Amazon Appstore, or NOOK store
+Option 1: Install OverDrive's app from Google Play Store or the Amazon Appstore

 Option 2: If you do not have access to Google Play Store, install OverDrive directly

-If you have an Android device that did not come with access to Google Play Store, you can try installing the Amazon Appstore, or follow the instructions below to install OverDrive's app directly.
+If you have an Android device that doesn't have access to the Google Play Store, you can try installing the Amazon Appstore, or follow the instructions below to install OverDrive's app directly.

 - Go to app.overdrive.com and scroll to the bottom.

-Select download for Android OS 4.0 (or newer) or Android OS v2.2-3.2, depending on your device.
+- Select download for Android OS 4.0 (or newer).

 If you're unsure what version of Android your device is running, go to Settings, then About [Device] or Info.